AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-29-Paraphrase-identification.md

 </p>

 Following this approach, the network's input is a pair of word embeddings arrays.
 Each of these arrays is processed by a [LSTM layer](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) whose function is to learn its temporal patterns.
-In order to reduce the training time and the number of parameters, and since both input questions share the same format, the weights which process the questions are the same.
+In order to reduce the training time and the number of parameters, and since both input questions share the same format, the weights which process both questions are the same.
 The output of this pair of LSTMs is concatenated and taken as the input of the next Multilayer Perceptron (MLP), and finally, the last layer is a single neuron with the sigmoid activation function which returns the probability that both questions share the same meaning.

 Additionally, a set of features have been calculated and taken as the third input of the Neural Network.
 This new input is concatenated to one of the MLP layer.
-The final architecture is this:
+This is the final architecture:

 <p align="center">
 <img src="../../images/Post_1_Kaggle_Quora/SimpleNN.png" width="450">